davegill/wrf-coop/README.md

 77b174a6a187: Waiting
 denied: requested access to the resource is denied
 ```
+This image has the libs, data, directory structure, etc inside.
+The construction of this image uses the `Dockerfile-first_part` from this repository.
+This Docker setup was tested at https://github.com/davegill/travis_test.
+In the docker branch of the travis_test repo are the original `Dockerfile-template` and the `.travis.yml` files.

 ```
 > cp Dockerfile-first_part Dockerfile
 > docker build -t wrf-coop --build-arg argname=regtest .